Ayush-Patel15/Analysis_of_Indian_Indices/Readme.md

 3. **Nifty 50 Daily Returns Analysis**:
    - Examine the daily returns of Nifty 50 over the last 5 years (Apr 2018 - Mar 2023).
    - Visualize the distribution of daily returns and calculate kurtosis and skewness.

+5. **Bank Nifty Daily Returns Analysis**:
+   - Examine the daily returns of Bank Nifty over the last 5 years (Apr 2018 - Mar 2023).
+   - Visualize the distribution of daily returns and calculate kurtosis and skewness.

 ## Project Structure